BrunoKaiser/IDIV/programms/simpleDocTree/readme_simpleDocTree.txt

 8. simple_documentation_tree_with_analysis.lua

 This script opens a tree and analysis of it can be done, especially the analysis of dublicate nodes.

+9. simple_documentation_tree_sqlite.lua

+This script opens a graphical user interface acting as a front end of a SQLite database.
+SQLite must be installed with command line tools so that C:\sqlite3\sqlite3.exe can be executed.
+SQLite can be download from https://sqlite.org/index.html website under https://sqlite.org/download.html, for instance https://sqlite.org/2022/sqlite-tools-win32-x86-3390000.zip or further versions.